atcs-wang/inventory-webapp-05-handling-forms-post-crud/README.md

 ## (5.6) What's next?

-With all the basic CRUD routes implemented, we have a usable web-app!
-It is - *almost* - time to deploy a first version of our application to a cloud-hosting service.
+With all the basic CRUD routes for assignments implemented , we have a somewhat usable web-app!
+Users can create, read, update, and delete data that is persistently maintained in a database.

-However, there are a smattering of changes we need to make before we put it online.
-In the next tutorial [https://github.com/bca-atcs/inventory-webapp-06a-predeployment-improvements](https://github.com/bca-atcs/inventory-webapp-06a-predeployment-improvements), we will implement and discuss these preparations.
+However, that data is shared between *all* users.
+For the web app to be truly usable, we want to have each assignment associated with individual users, accessible only to those who originally created them.
+Ultimately, we need our app protected behind a login process.
+Check out the next tutorial: [Part 06: Authentication and Authorization](https://github.com/atcs-wang/inventory-webapp-06-auth)